Log in

 Note: this regime applies only in certain sectors, for specific activities within your company, and exclusively for new employees.

 Which sectors?
-Distribution and related sectors including e-commerce
+Distribution and related sectors including electronic commerce

 • The supplementary joint committee for workers no. 100